ev34j/ev34j-mindstorm-tutorial/README.md

 [here](https://github.com/ev34j/ev34j-mindstorms-tutorial/wiki/Ev34j-Mindstorms-Object-Summary)
 and the javadocs are [here](http://docs.ev34j.com).

-Trivial sample programs are provided [here](https://github.com/ev34j/ev34j-mindstorms-tutorial/tree/master/src/main/java)
+Trivial sample programs are provided [here](https://github.com/ev34j/ev34j-mindstorms-tutorial/tree/master/src/main/java).
+To execute a program,
+update the **&lt;mainclass.name&gt;** value in the [pom.xml](https://github.com/ev34j/ev34j-mindstorms-tutorial/blob/master/pom.xml) with the name of the class you want to run.